VoicuAWS/aws-identity-round-robin-workshop/docs/delegation/build.md

     ![SecOperPolicy](./images/IamEssSecOperPolicy.png)

-2. Notice that there are once again managed policies, five AWS-managed policies for Inspector, GuardDuty, CloudTrail, IAM, and SNS, and a custom managed policy for Macie.
+2. Notice that there are once again managed policies, four AWS-managed policies for Inspector, GuardDuty, CloudTrail, and SNS, and a custom managed policy for Macie.
 The managed policies for Inspector, GuardDuty, and CloudTrail still provide full access to the services.
 The Macie policy (whose name contains *SecOperatorMaciePolicy*), despite its name, still provides full access to Macie.
-There are also SNS and IAM policies to provide for a better console experience.
+There are also SNS policies to provide for a better console experience.

-3. Remove the AmazonCloudTrailFullAccess, AmazonGuardDutyFullAccess, and Amazon InspectorFullAccess policies by clicking on the removal crosses as shown by the arrows.
+3. Remove the AmazonCloudTrailFullAccess, AmazonGuardDutyFullAccess, and Amazon InspectorFullAccess policies.
 Add read-only access policies for Inspector, CloudTrail, and GuardDuty.
 You will also need list access for Inspector, Guard Duty and Macie so that the AWS console can display the service pages correctly.
 Remember to modify the Macie policy for read and list only.

     If you need some hints, open the dropdown below.